Subikshamurugesan20/Task-Tracker/README.md

-This is a full-stack Task Tracker web application developed using React for the frontend and Node.js with Express and MongoDB for the backend.
-The app allows users to add tasks with a title, description, start date, and deadline.
-Users can also edit, delete, and mark tasks as complete or incomplete.
-It includes filtering options to view all tasks, only completed tasks, or only incomplete ones.
-The application features a welcoming home page with navigation and uses REST APIs to connect the frontend and backend.

-The project was built as part of a Full Stack Development training and showcases practical skills in building, managing, and deploying real-world web applications.
-Future improvements may include user authentication, priority labels, notifications, and a dark mode toggle.
+The frontend of the Task Tracker is built using React.js and React Router for seamless navigation.
+It includes pages and components to add, edit, delete, and filter tasks by status (completed or incomplete).
+The UI is responsive and interacts with the backend via fetch to perform CRUD operations using RESTful APIs.